dmathijs/c-7.0-in-a-nutshell/chapters/chapter 11/notes.md

 Set the XmlSchemaValidationType on the reader/writer settings.

 When you are interested in picking up all the errors in the documents.
 XmlReader/Writer-settings allows a ValidationEventHandler delegate on which the multicast allows for handling every error when validating an exception

+## XSLT (Extensible stylesheet language transformations)

+It describes how to transform one XML Language into another.
+An example of such transformation is transforming an XML document into an XHTMLdocument